adedomin/csc341-project/gym.md

 person_id   CHAR(6)     PK/FK      The primary identifier of a
                                    customer, from person.

-last_pay    DATE        n/a        Indicates if this customer is up to
+last_pay    Date        n/a        Indicates if this customer is up to
                                    date with their membership fees.

-is_active   BOOLEAN     n/a        Programmatically indicates if
+is_active   Boolean     n/a        Programmatically indicates if
                                    customer is up to date with payment Determined by since field in parent
                                    and last_pay date

+fees        derived     n/a        Amount derived from the formula:
+                                   BASE_CHARGE + Session(s)
 ----------- ----------- ---------- -----------------------------------

 : Customer entity